Written by Donald E. Sheppard|

 DESOTO'S TRAIL ON GOOGLE EARTH + CONQUEST CALENDARS

-"On Sunday, the fourteenth of November of 1540 (on the Full Moon), the governor left Mabila (RECOVERY area northbound), and the following Wednesday he arrived at a very good river (the Black Warrior River at Moundville) ...and on Thursday they went across bad crossings and swamps (Black Warrior River's east bank; still swampy today) and found a town with corn, which was called Talicpacana..."
-R near today's Tuscaloosa.
+DeSoto's personal secretary, Rangel, says, "On Sunday, the fourteenth of November (of 1540 on the Full Moon), the governor left Mabila (Recovery AREA - northbound according to Inca and Biedma), and the following Wednesday he arrived at a very good river (the Black Warrior River at today's Moundville) ...and on Thursday they went across bad crossings and swamps (of Black Warrior River's east bank; still swampy today) and found a town with corn, which was called Talicpacana..."
+R 7 miles south of today's Tuscaloosa.

-"The Christians had discovered, on the other side of the river, a town (Northport) that seemed good to them from a distance (from the east bank of Black Warrior River), and well situated, and on Sunday, the 21st of November, Vasco Gonzalez found a town, a half-league (one-and-a-quarter miles) from it which is called Mosulixa (today's Tuscaloosa), from which they had transferred all the corn to the other side of the (Black Warrior) river, and they had it in heaps, covered with mats, and the Indians were on the other side of the water (with the corn), making threats."
+Rangel continues, "The Christians had discovered, on the other side of the river, a town (today's West Northport) that seemed good to them from a distance (from the south bank of Black Warrior River), and well situated, and on Sunday, the 21st of November, Vasco Gonzalez found a town, a half-league (one-and-a-quarter miles) from it which is called Mosulixa (today's Tuscaloosa), from which they had transferred all the corn to the other side of the (Black Warrior) river, and they had it in heaps, covered with mats, and the Indians were on the other side of the water (with the corn), making threats..."
 R

-"The next day, Wednesday (December First, 1540), all the army went to a town that is called Zabusta (west of Northport), and there they crossed the river (Black Warrior River's wide northern spur) in the raft and with some canoes (which they brought downriver from their crossing place); and they went to take lodging in another town on the other end..." of the valley leading west to the Sipsey River.
-"Because up river ("were some towns well provided with maize and beans...") they found another good town (to northward up Sipsey River Valley at today's Fayette) and took its lord, who was named Apafalaya, and brought him as guide and interpreter... that bank (Fayette's west side) was called the river of Apafalaya..."
+Rangel continues (in the next four paragraphs), "The next day, Wednesday (December First, 1540), all the army went to a town that is called Zabusta (12 miles northwest of Northport), and there they crossed the (Sipsey) river in the piragua and with some canoes (pulled there on the large cart by horses); and (the next day) they went to take lodging in another town on the other end... (of the wide, swampy, Sipsey River at today's Echola, of Apafalaya Province).
+"Because up river ("were some towns well provided with maize and beans," E says Elvas) they found another good town (up Sipsey River to today's Fayette's east side) and took its lord, who was named Apafalaya, and brought him as guide and interpreter... that bank (just west of Fayette) was called the river of Apafalaya..."
 R today's Luxapalila Creek.
-DeSoto's army would pillage that province, on very rich land (photo below), for over a week.
+DeSoto's army would pillage that province's rich lands (photo below) for one week.

-"From this river and province the Governor and his people left (the north end of Luxapalila Creek Valley near today's Guin nearing full moon) in search of Chicasa on Thursday, the ninth of December (when their climate felt like ours does there in January), and they arrived the following Tuesday at the River of Chicasa..." the Tennessee River at Muscle Shoals.
-They had marched for six days up that trail - 70 miles through "an unpopulated region..." of broken hills during Full Moon.
-Today's highways use that same winding route between very long hills and "(over) many bad crossings and swamps and rivers..."
-R
+"From this river (Luxapalila Creek near today's Winfield) and province (of Apafalaya) the Governor and his people left (northbound) in search of Chicasa on Thursday, the ninth of December (when their climate felt like ours does there in late December), and they arrived the following Tuesday at the River of Chicasa..."
+R Full Moon morning at Muscle Shoals on the Tennessee River, having marched 70 miles north in six days up dry creek beds, for the most part, through "an unpopulated region..."
+E according to Elvas.
+Today's roads are on those trails between long north-south hills, over "many bad crossings and swamps and rivers..." of Buttahatchee River's and Bear Creek's swamps and feeders.

 "I could not help laughing when I heard him say that noblemen had left the Church and the aforementioned income in order to go to look for this life at the sound of the words of DeSoto.
 Because I knew Soto very well, and although he was a man of words, I did not believe that he would be able with such sweet talk or cunning to delude such persons.
 What did such a man wish, from an unfamiliar and unknown land?
 Nor did the Captain who led him know more of it than Juan Ponce de Leon and the licenciado Lucas Vazquez de Ayllon and Panfilo de Narvaez, and others more skillful than Hernando de Soto, had been lost in it.
 And those who follow such guides go from some necessity, since they find places where they could settle or rest, and little by little penetrate and understand and find out all about the land.
 But let us go on; small is the hardship of this nobleman compared to those who die, if they do not win salvation."
 R

 Inca says, "...they entered another (province), called Chicasa.
 The first pueblo of this province that our men reached was not the principal one, but one of the others in its jurisdiction.
-It was situated on the edge of a large and deep river (the Tennessee River at Muscle Shoals) having very high banks.
+It was situated on the edge of a large and deep river (on Full Moon at the Tennessee River at Muscle Shoals, photo above) having very high banks.
 The pueblo was on the side of the river from which the Spaniards approached.

 "When our men came in sight of the village they saw in front of it a squadron of more than fifteen hundred warriors, who came out to meet the Castilians as soon as they appeared.
-They skirmished with them, and having made some show of defense they withdrew to the (opposite side of the) river, abandoning the village, from which they had taken their property, women, and children.
+They skirmished with them, and having made some show of defense they withdrew to the (opposite side of the) river, abandoning the village, from which they had taken their property, women, and children (across to today's Florence, clearly visible from the Muscle Shoal's river bluffs).
 They had decided not to fight a pitched battle with the Spaniards but to oppose their crossing the river, which because it carried a great deal of water, was very deep, and had high and steep banks...

-"The governor... ordered that a hundred of the most diligent men who knew something of the art should build two large barks..." (rafts of logs, as they had done two weeks before to cross the Black Warrior River at today's Tuscaloosa) "In order that the Indians might not find out what they were doing, they went into a forest that was a league and a half up the river and a league back from the riverbank... they got (the rafts) to the river one morning before dawn at a very spacious landing place that was there.
-There was also a good landing on the other side.
+"The governor... ordered that a hundred of the most diligent men who knew something of the art should build two large barks, which they also call pirogues.
+They are almost flat and will hold many people..." (as they had done two weeks before to cross the Black Warrior and Sipsey Rivers near today's Tuscaloosa) "In order that the Indians might not find out what they were doing, they went into a forest that was a league and a half (4 miles) up the river and a league (2.5 miles) back from the riverbank."

-"Those in the first bark jumped ashore (enguaging the natives)...
-Those in the second bark, as they found the landing place free of the enemy, came ashore more easily and without any danger and ran to help their companions who were fighting on the plain (of today's Florence).
+"Those in the first bark jumped ashore (engaging the natives)...
+Those in the second bark, as they found the landing place free of the enemy, came ashore more easily and without any danger and ran to help their companions who were fighting on the plain.
 The governor went across on the second trip...

-"And the Governor advanced with some on horseback (through Florence and up Shoal Creek into Tennessee, while the army crossed the river), and they (with DeSoto) arrived very late at night at the town of the lord..."
-R Lawrenceburg, Tennessee, 40 miles from the Tennessee River crossing place.
-DeSoto's mounted Thirty Lancers covered that same distance in Florida during a similar phase of the moon. "...and all the people were gone.
-The next day Baltasar de Gallegos arrived with the thirty (horsemen) who went with him (still ahead of the army).
-They were (all) there in Chicasa that Christmas (once the entire army trickled into Lawrenceburg)."
+He continues, "And the Governor advanced with some on horseback (up Shoal Creek, pictured at right, into Tennessee), and they (with DeSoto) arrived very late at night at the town of the lord..."
+R at Lawrenceburg, Tennessee, 40 miles from the Tennessee River crossing place.
+DeSoto's Thirty Lancers had ridden more than that distance elsewhere during a similar moon phase "...and all the people (natives) were gone.
+The next day Baltasar de Gallegos arrived with the thirty (horsemen) who went with him (ahead of the army).
+They were (all) there in Chicasa that Christmas (once the entire army arrived)."
 R

 DeSoto's isolation of his army, above the Tennessee River, precluded any thought of their escape back to the waiting ships at Mobile Bay.
-That river flows north from there, into what DeSoto believed was the Pacific Ocean on the north shore of this "Island of Florida."
-Isolation of the army beyond the center of this island would encourage them to march northward at springtime.
-DeSoto's calculation was correct: none of his army escaped.
-They would winter at Lawrenceburg for four months; the ships would be back in Cuba by then.
+That river flows west then north from there, into what DeSoto believed was the Pacific Ocean on the north shore of this "Island of Florida."
+Isolation of the army beyond the center of this island would encourage them to march northward at springtime, and none of them attempted escape from Lawrenceburg during their four month stay.
+DeSoto's ships would be back in Cuba by then.

 Historians have failed to track DeSoto to and across the Tennessee River.
 They supposed that DeSoto crossed the Tombigbee River to westward then wintered in today's Mississippi.
 The Upper Tombigbee River may have been large at that time, almost like a lake, but it does not have the high bluffs or strong currents described there by Inca.
-Besides, DeSoto wanted to move well north to isolate his men from his ships; the Tombigbee flows into Mobile Bay where the ships were waiting for them.
-Had DeSoto needed only food and shelter that winter he would have halted his army along the south flowing Black Warrior or Sipsey Rivers, given that plentiful accomodations were reported at those places.
-DeSoto chose to move his army across the Tennessee River, isolating them from escape, deep inside North America that winter.
+Besides, DeSoto wanted to move his army well north to isolate them from his ships at Mobile Bay, which the Tombigbee River flows into.
+Had DeSoto needed only food and shelter that winter he would have halted his army along the south flowing Black Warrior or Sipsey Rivers, given that plentiful foods and quarters were reported at those places.